joseph-t-martin/atlas/README.md

 It uses vitest for the test suite.

 # Setup
-1. Clone the repo
+1. Clone the repo `git clone git@github.com:joseph-t-martin/atlas.git`
+2. Change to the directory `cd atlas`
-2. Inside the api directory copy the .env.example file to .env
+3. Inside the api directory copy the .env.example file to .env `cp ./api/.env.example ./api/.env`
-3. Add the atlas API key to the .env file
+4. Add the atlas API key to the .env file
-4. Run docker-compose up -d
+5. Spin up the docker containers `docker-compose up -d`

 # Testing
 To Run Frontend tests: